 ★ If you fancy knowing more about the renowned pianist and composer with whom Redi works, we have also interviewed Ludovico Einaudi

-★ If you really love instrumental music, you may also be interested in our other interviews with Andrea Bocelli, Joanna Forest, Stephen Emmer, AVAWaves, Sarah Class, Tally Koren, Stephan Moccio and Stefano Fasce
+★ If you really love instrumental music, you may also be interested in our other interviews with Andrea Bocelli, Il Volo, Joanna Forest, Stephen Emmer, AVAWaves, Sarah Class, Tally Koren, Stephan Moccio and Stefano Fasce